 You should let your guard down and acknowledge that your website design might have some faults.
 That’s especially true if you like to boost your website conversions.
 After all, you like to put your site visitors ahead of anything else.

 The #1 Mistake Businesses Make on their Website Homepage

 Giving a huge amount of information is one of the things we often see on people’s homepage.
-Businesses often add in as much info as possible on their homepage to get their visitors to buy immediately.
+Businesses often add as much info on their homepage to get their visitors to buy immediately.
 Nonetheless, what they don’t realize is that people don’t purchase after reading such information.

 These people need a bit more warming up.
-It will help if you motivate them into your email list before they even purchase from your site, but it will still depend on your offer.
+It will help motivate them into your email list before purchasing from your site, but it will still depend on your offer.

 What is a Website Homepage, and How Does it Function?

 You can think of your homepage as your website’s reception area.
 It will direct visitors where they like to go effectively and easily.
 However, remember that your homepage is not the place to go into details about your offerings or business.

 People land on your website seeking different things such as: